kubevela/kubevela.github.io/docs/end-user/workflow/built-in-workflow-defs.md

 **Overview**

 Send notifications.
-You can use the notification to send email, slack, ding talk and lark.
+You can use the notification to send notifications to Email, DingTalk, Slack, Lark.

 **Parameters**